-Children are signed in and out at the front desk and teachers keep role in the classroom each day.
-Teachers use a picture/name attendance chart to sign children in and out for roll-call throughout the day.
-Parents sign children in by name at the front desk.
+Children are signed in and out at the classroom by families and teachers keep role in the classroom each day.
+Teachers use a picture/name attendance chart to sign children in and out for rollcall throughout the day.

 - Children are checked by both name and picture for attendance by teachers using the picture/name chart kept in the classroom.
 Pictures are used with names to avoid confusion with a substitute teacher. - Picture/name attendance chart is used to check that all children are present throughout the day; and when transitioning from one space to another such as to and from the playground, to and from union station and or multipurpose room, field trips, and walking on campus.
 Cell phones are required when teachers are on campus walks and field trips (see field trip policy). - To avoid leaving a child during a transition the group is kept together by positioning one teacher at the front of the line and one teacher at the end of the line.
-Depending on the age of the children the teacher at the front of the line / group may walk backwards. - Head-count alone is NOT sufficient, after roll call, use the child's name, the last teacher inside will count the children into the building.
-This is done by the last teacher (at end of the line) counting the children as they enter the building and saying there name.
-The first teacher counts the children into the classroom and the teachers check the numbers with each other
+Depending on the age of the children the teacher at the front of the line / group may walk backwards. - Headcount alone is NOT sufficient, after roll call, use the child's name, the last teacher inside will count the children into the building.
+This is done by the last teacher (at end of the line) counting the children as they enter the building and saying their name.
+The first teacher counts the children into the classroom and the teachers check the numbers with each other.

 - If a child is missing when role is taken, inform administration immediately through the use of the intercom system and or direct communication to another staff member, for example, Teacher loudly says "Stop (use child's name) is running from the group.
 Help!" use a firm yet calm loud voice.
 Due to the open design of Berkley, administration and other teachers are available to assist you.
 Clear visibility of the hallways is also possible from all points of the school.
-If you transitioned in from the playground (remember you will have taken role before re-entering the building) and a child is not with you immediately shout "Help I have a missing child" then send the responders to the playground (if the class is in ratio the teacher goes to the playground). - Bring the child back inside and complete an incident report for the family, speak directly with administration, and make a phone call immediately to the family to inform them of the incident. - Filed Trip if a child is missing on a field trip and or outside of the building on campus the University police are immediately contacted and the emergency alert system is activated.
+If you transitioned in from the playground (remember you will have taken role before re-entering the building) and a child is not with you immediately shout "Help I have a missing child" then send the responders to the playground (if the class is in ratio the teacher goes to the playground). - Bring the child back inside and complete an incident report for the family, speak directly with administration, and make a phone call immediately to the family to inform them of the incident. - Filed Trip if a child is missing on a field trip and or outside of the building on campus the University police are immediately contacted, and the emergency alert system is activated.
 If the missing child is off campus the local police department is contacted (911).
 The police are called first then the parent.
 See also the field trip policy and expectations for safety.

-Handwashing Policy

-Accreditation Standard 5.A.19
+Handwashing Policy Accreditation Standard 5.A.19

 Hand washing is an important part of a classroom day and is required by all staff, children and parents who are helping in the classrooms.
-Staff is taught hand washing skills upon hire.
-Each child is taught hand washing during the first day of class.
-Administration and supervisors monitor staff on hand washing skills when necessary.
+As required by state licensing, staff is taught specific required handwashing practices when hired.
+As required by state licensing, the children also wash their hands throughout the day.
+Administration and supervisors monitor staff on handwashing skills when necessary.
 Teachers should monitor children on hand washing skills during hand washing times of the day.
 For children who need assistance with hand washing staff use a hand over hand method.